rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 In exploitation, this is not as simple as that since we're dealing with hex values that may not represent printable characters.

-So assume we have `0x77d6b141` return address which we've to convert it to Little-Endian format to allow CPU to read it correctly.
+So assume we have `0x77d6b141` as the return address which we want to convert to Little-Endian format to allow the CPU to read it correctly.

-Generally speaking, it's really a trivial task to convert `0x77d6b141` to `\x41\xb1\xd6\x77` since it's one time process but this is not the case of you have ROP chain that has to be staged in your exploit.
-To do so simply `pack` it as array
+Generally speaking, it's really a trivial task to convert `0x77d6b141` to `\x41\xb1\xd6\x77` since it's a one time process, but this is not the case if you have a ROP chain that has to be staged in your exploit.
+To do so simply `pack` it as an array

 ```ruby
 [0x77d6b141].pack('V')
 ```

-It happens that sometime you get an error because of none Unicode string issue.
-To solve this issue, just force encoding to UTF-8 but most of the time you will not face this issue
+It happens that sometimes you get an error because of a non-Unicode string issue.
+To solve this issue, just force encoding to UTF-8, but most of the time you will not face this issue

 ```ruby
 [0x77d6b141].pack('V').force_encoding("UTF-8")
 ```

-If you have ROP chain then it's not decent to apply this each time so you can use the first way and append **\(**`# -*- coding: binary -*-`**\)** at top of your exploit file.
+If you have a ROP chain, then it's not decent to apply this each time - so you can use the first way and append **\(**`# -*- coding: binary -*-`**\)** at top of your exploit file.

 ## Convert to Unicode Escape